Walk-in Flu Shots

 At Physicians Immediate Care, we recognize the need for both children and adults to have a convenient and affordable option for protecting themselves from Influenza.
 This is why all of our clinics offer affordable walk-in flu shots.
-Beginning September 1, 2020, for anyone four years of age or older, you can visit any of our over 40+ clinics throughout Illinois, Chicagoland, Indiana, and Wisconsin and receive a flu shot.
+Beginning October 1, 2022, for anyone 2 years or older, you can visit any of our over 50+ clinics throughout Illinois, Chicagoland, Indiana, and Wisconsin and receive a flu shot.

 Our flu shots have a $0 co-pay with most insurance plans.* No Insurance?
 No problem.
-We offer a self-pay rate of $40 that must be paid in full at the time of service for Flucelvax and $100 for the FLUAD vaccine for adults 65 years and older.
+We offer a self-pay rate of $50 that must be paid in full at the time of service for Flucelvax and $100 for the FLUAD vaccine for adults 65 years and older.

 More about the Flu Shot

 The flu shot works by injecting a weakened form of the virus so that the body naturally develops antibodies to protect against the virus.

 Each year, flu vaccines are developed to protect against three primary forms of the influenza virus: